karafka/rdkafka-ruby/ext/README.md

 # Ext

-This gem dependes on the `librdkafka` C library.
+This gem depends on the `librdkafka` C library.
 It is downloaded when this gem is installed.

 To update the `librdkafka` version follow the following steps: